 History of the monarchy

 The King’s sister was named Queen Liliuokalani upon his passing.
 Her reign was short-lived due to an overthrow of the monarchy.
 Loyal followers tried to reinstate her and failed.
 The effort led to her being arrested, jailed in an upstairs bedroom for five years and eventually moved from the Palace to her private home.

 The King was an innovator as well as being a man who liked to spend money.
 The home obtained every modern convenience as they became available: a telephone, elaborate indoor bathrooms, gas lights soon followed by electricity.
 Although air conditioning has since been installed, I was intrigued to learn that the palace was fully designed to take advantage of airflow, so it would have gotten cooling breezes.

-Here’s a tip to answer questions: the names of the rooms match the colors of them!
+Here’s a tip: the names of the rooms match the colors of them!
 The Gold Room, The Blue Room, The Red Room…don’t you love simplicity?
 When you’re in the corner rooms, take special note to peer into the corners and when you return outside, look up—there are rooms tucked into each of those spaces.
-I wanted to sneak in, sit down and soak it all in.
+I wanted to sneak in, sit down, and soak it all in.

 Fortunate for us.

 Much of the original ornate furniture came from the A.H.
 Davenport Company of Boston.
 It’s remarkable that they have been able to locate and re-install many of the original belongings, furniture, and artwork of the home.
 On the website is a list of objects still missing—wouldn’t it be grand to locate them all?